arterm-sedov/gitbook-cmw-excerpt/README.md

 # Readme

-Low-code BPM platform help excerpt.
+A low-code BPM platform help excerpt.

 This repository contains a demo excerpt from the help system originally developed with MkDocs.